hftsoi/symbolfit/README.md

 > - Report bugs or suggest new features at [![Issues](https://img.shields.io/badge/issues-github-informational)](https://github.com/hftsoi/symbolfit/issues)
 > - Ask for specific help and recommendations for your dataset at [![Discussions](https://img.shields.io/badge/discussions-github-informational)](https://github.com/hftsoi/symbolfit/discussions)
 >
-> If you don't feel like sharing your data in public, please feel free to drop me a msg/email.
+> If you don't feel like sharing your data in public, please feel free to drop me a msg or email at ho.fung.tsoi@cern.ch.
 We are happy to assist in getting it to work on your data!

 ## Installation
 **Prerequisite**